FarronJones/Working-with-classes-input-file/README.md

 # Working with classes/input file
 ## College assignment that works with classes/input files.
 The basis of the project is that all the classes are types of people on a College campus.
 Classes are derived from one another.
 In main, file input is from files "Undergrads, Graduates, Faculty, and Staff."
-These are people names coming from the file and Arraylists sort each.
+These are people names coming from the file and Arraylists sorts each.
 Comparables are used in classes to help sort according to ID and Salary.

 Output snippet: